TheAdaptoid/AI4Good_2025/README.md

 ## Next Steps

->[!note] Demographic Considerations
+### Demographic Considerations

->Allow users input demographic information to get an **Affordability Probability**.
+Allow users input demographic information to get an **Affordability Probability**.
 That being, the likelihood a household (or individual) with the given characteristics (ethnicity, number of children, etc.) would be able to afford to live in a given ==zip code==.
 This extension would allow city officials to identify and plan *more targeted* policy for specific demographic cohorts.